joe-hughes26/Arase-Object-Detection-Analysis/README.md

 # Overview

-This repo is intended to allow users to recreate the analysis perform by the Orion Space Solutions team for the paper [CITE].
+This repo is intended to allow users to recreate the analysis perform by the Orion Space Solutions team for a manuscript currently under review for JGR: Space Physics.

 The datasets that are leveraged for the statistical analysis include: